How to Qualify for a Multifamily Loan in 2021

 - Low minimum down payment: Minimum down payment on this type of multifamily loan is around half of a bank’s – 10%.

 Cons of Multifamily Hard Money Loans

 - Investor experience needed: Many hard money lenders will ask for your property investor experience.
-If you’ve worked in at least two home renovation projects or have worked for two years in property investing, you should be fine.
+If you’ve worked in at least two home renovation projects or have worked for two years in property investing (preferably investing in commercial real estate), you should be fine.

 - Interest rates can be higher: Interest rates on hard money loans can range from 8% to 12%.
 You can reduce the consequences of this, however, with prudent prepayment.

 How Do You Qualify for a Multifamily Hard Money Loan?

 If you have a credit score of around 550 and above, you should be eligible for a hard money loan.
 Your experience in property renovation, restoration and investment will contribute to the quality and quantity of a hard money loan that you’re offered.

 As well as the above, your personal finances and assets are important factors in the success or failure of your application for a hard money loan.
 While the LTV (loan-to-value) ratio is substantial with this kind of multifamily loan (around 90%) the LTC (loan-to-cost) ratio is also high (around 75%).

 This means that if the project you’re using the hard money loan for exceeds its budget, you’ll have to put in more of your own cash to keep it going.
 Lenders will pay close attention to this before deciding whether or not to approve the loan.

 How to Get the Best Rate for a Hard Money Loan?